Grasshopper Component

 - C# and other scripting components

-Upstreams components connected to any of the above components will also be solved, including user objects and 3rd party library components.
+- Upstream components connected to any of the above components will also be solved, including user objects and 3rd party library components.

-When the definition runs, critical messages from the Tekla components will be shown in a messages dialog that pops up in Tekla.
-You can show custom messages in this dialog by adding a panel to the definition and change its name to start with "Output" or "O:" and then connect something to the panel's input.
+You can show custom output messages in this dialog by adding a panel to the definition and change its name to start with "Output" or "O:" followed by an optional heading, and then connect something to the panel's input.
 The content of this panel will show up in the messages dialog.
-Similar to a "Solve" panel, this will also cause all upstreams components to solve.
+This will also cause all upstream components to solve.
+If the panel is named "Solve" instead, upstream components will be solved but the output will not be shown.

 Editing a definition